hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 [access to the JSON-RPC API](../../HowTo/Interact/APIs/Using-JSON-RPC-API.md#host-whitelist).
 By default, Besu accepts access from `localhost` and `127.0.0.1`.

+!!!note

+    If using [Prometheus](https://prometheus.io/) to pull metrics from a node, you must specify all the other nodes you want to pull metrics from in the whitelist of hostnames.

 !!!tip

     To allow all hostnames, use `"*"`.
 We don't recommend allowing all hostnames for production